Meanwhale/MeanscriptCS/README.md

 <b>Upcoming features</b>

 - Generate C# classes by using data structure (schema) described in Meanscript.
-That's how you could read and write data objects directly from your source, like in <a href=https://en.wikipedia.org/wiki/Protocol_Buffers>Protobuf</a>.
+Generated C# classes can then be used for serialization with Meanscript API, like in <a href=https://en.wikipedia.org/wiki/Protocol_Buffers>Protobuf</a>.
 - Command line tool.
 - Math operations (+-/*), functions, conditions, loops, i.e. programming features that already are in the core of Meanscript but are disabled for now due to recent refactorings.

 # Examples

-Assigning basic data data type values:
+Syntax for signing basic data data type values:

-<i>data_type variable_name : value</i>
+<i><b>type name : value</b></i>

 For example